 For my Smoked Pork Quesadilla with Green Chiles, start out with two large flour tortillas.
 Sprinkle a mix of shredded cheddar and Monterey Jack cheese over one tortilla.

-Saute some chopped onions in canola oil.
+Saute some chopped onions in vegetable oil.
 Add some green chiles and cook a few minutes.
 Add some pulled smoked pork and warm through.

 Spoon the smoked pork mixture over the cheese on the tortilla.